THE BLUE CAVE TOUR GUIDE – with updated prices for 2023

 Should you wish to visit the Green cave (optional), this will cost you from 7 to 10 euros per person, depending if you arrive in the busier months or not.
 The tour can also be done by hiring a private speedboat with a skipper, which can cost you anywhere from 400 euros up, per group.
 This can even turn out to be more cost-effective, in case you are with a bigger group.

 Prepare for your trip by packing all the necessary items: your swimsuit, your camera and your wallet.
-There is a cooler with water on board, but you can bring some extra drinks or snacks if you’d like; otherwise you can buy them on your trip, as there will be some beach bars and restaurants.
+There is a cooler with water on board, but you can bring some extra drinks or snacks if you’d like; otherwise, you can buy them on your trip, as there will be some beach bars and restaurants.
 Towels are generally not provided, so better bring those too.
-Wind breakers or any kind of long sleeves are also suggested (except for July and August).
-A valuable advice is to buy Dramina at the nearby pharmacy, in case you have motion sickness.
+Windbreakers or any kind of long sleeves are also suggested (except for July and August).
+A valuable piece of advice is to buy Dramina at the nearby pharmacy, in case you have motion sickness.

-In case you have back or mobility problems, if you are pregnant or travelling with small children, we strongly advise to check with your booking agent if it is advisable for you to join the tour.
-You must be aware that boat rides are not always smooth and that winds can sometimes be unpredictable, so you can talk to your agent about the seriousness of your condition and the severity of weather conditions, to see if boat ride is something you should do or skip.
+In case you have back or mobility problems, if you are pregnant or traveling with small children, we strongly advise checking with your booking agent if it is advisable for you to join the tour.
+You must be aware that boat rides are not always smooth and that winds can sometimes be unpredictable, so you can talk to your agent about the seriousness of your condition and the severity of weather conditions, to see if a boat ride is something you should do or skip.

 As the industry is booming, you will find many different operators offering Blue cave tour on the street.
 While some competition is always healthy, it should keep you extra alert as not every option might be good for you.
 It is advisable to check Google or Trip Advisor reviews of the agency you book with, and try to stick with the veterans of the industry, as those might vouch for the best possible experience.